syamantak01/BoredApeYachtClub-API/README.md

 # Bored Ape Yacht Club NFT API

-This project involves building subgraph for querying NFT data from the [Bored-Ape-Yatch-Club](https://etherscan.io/address/0xBC4CA0EdA7647A8aB7C2061c2E118A18a936f13D) smart contract, implementing queries for fetching NFTs as well as their owners, building relationships between them, full text search, sorting, and filtering.
+This project involves building subgraph for querying NFT data from the [Bored-Ape-Yatch-Club](https://etherscan.io/address/0xBC4CA0EdA7647A8aB7C2061c2E118A18a936f13D) smart contract, implementing queries for fetching NFTs as well as their owners, image, time when they were created, searching, filtering and sorting.

 ## Initialisation